-According to the U.S. Census, 10.5% of people in the U.S. had incomes below the poverty line in 2019, so Minnesota has a slightly lower and Wisconsin a slightly higher proportion of their populations living in poverty.
+According to the U.S. Census, 12.6% of people in the U.S. had incomes below the poverty line in 2022, so both Minnesota and Wisconsin have a lower proportion of their populations living in poverty.

 Wisconsin counties in the St. Croix River Valley tend to have higher proportions of their populations with incomes below the poverty line than their Minnesota counterparts.

-Since 2014 the percentage of individuals living in poverty has been trending downward in all jurisdictions.
+Since 2014, the percentage of individuals living in poverty has been trending downward in three out of five jurisdictions, except for Pierce and St. Croix counties – where it has been increasing slightly since 2020.

 St. Croix County has consistently had a substantially lower and Pierce and Polk Counties slightly lower proportions of their populations living in poverty than Wisconsin as a whole.